 20. Western Australia Beaches

-Finally, any Australian adventure must include a visit to Western Australia, where true natural beauty lies.
-This part of the country is so untouched that you can enjoy many of the locations and beaches entirely to yourself.
-The best way to experience the west of the country is to hire a car and take off on a road trip along the coastline.
+Any Australian adventure must include a visit to Western Australia, where true natural beauty lies.
+This part of the country is so untouched that you can often enjoy the beaches to yourself.
+The best way to experience the west of Australia is to hire a car.
+Highlights are mostly located along the coastline, best experienced through a road trip.